 Note: If you run speed tests on my domain, results might fluctuate a bit.
 Even from the same testing platform two tests normally display slightly different results.
 My InterServer site is hosted in NY, so I tested it from US locations.
 All plugins and server-side caching were disabled.

 Speed can make or break your online presence.
 If you are managing a website just for fun, then it doesn’t really matter, but in case you wish to create something meaningful on the internet, speed matters a lot.

-A single second delay can cause massive drop in conversions and sales.
+A single-second delay can cause a massive drop in conversions and sales.